skezo/Reticulum/README.md

 - [Objects in Groups](http://gqpbj.github.io/Reticulum/examples/groups.html) - hit object in group, get world values
 - [Fuse](http://gqpbj.github.io/Reticulum/examples/fuse.html) - selective objects have fuse

+## Known Issues
+- Ghosting occurs to the reticle and fuse when in VR mode.
+More details on the issue can found [here](https://github.com/mrdoob/three.js/issues/7041).
+A quick workaround to this issue is adding a second `effect.render(scene, camera);` to the callback of the `requestAnimationFrame()` method.

 ## Acknowledgements:
 Reticulum was inspired by the work done by [neuman](https://github.com/neuman/vreticle)